Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 typeclass to decode partial data into case classes, and then use that on the `PartialProject` class.
 That would only get rid of some of the boilerplate though.
 Wouldn't it be great if we could just create a method `handlePatch` that does all the work for us?
-Could maybe be used something like this `handlePatch[Project]`.
+Could maybe be used something like this `handlePatch[Project]`, where `Project` is a non partial version of `PartialProject`.
 Let's do a rough draft of what that might look like.
 We'll replace all cases of boilerplate with `...`.
-Let's also parameterize all the cases where we refer to something specific.
+Let's also parameterize all the cases where we use something specific to `Project`.

 ```scala
 def handlePatch[Thing](